ahandsomeChineseboy/inet/tutorials/queueing/doc/PriorityClassifier.rst

 This step demonstrates the :ned:`PriorityClassifier` module.
 The module pushes packets to the first non-full connected queue.

+The :ned:`PriorityClassifier` module pushes packets to the first non-full connected queue

 In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
 The packets are consumed by two active packet sinks (:ned:`ActivePacketSink`).
 The sinks are connected to FIFO queues (:ned:`PacketQueue`) with